syncfusion-content/ej2-react-docs/ej2-react/check-box/label-and-size.md

 ---
 layout: post
-title: Label and size in React Check box component | Syncfusion
+title: Label and size in React Checkbox Component | Syncfusion
-description: Learn here all about Label and size in Syncfusion React Check box component of Syncfusion Essential JS 2 and more.
+description: Learn here all about label and size support in Syncfusion Essential React Checkbox component, it's elements and more.
 control: Label and size
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Label and size in React Check box component
+# Label and size in React Checkbox component

 This section explains the different sizes and labels.

 ## Label

-The CheckBox caption can be defined using the [`label`](https://ej2.syncfusion.com/react/documentation/api/check-box#label) property.
+The CheckBox caption can be defined using the [`label`](https://ej2.syncfusion.com/react/documentation/api/check-box/#label) property.
 This reduces manual addition of label for CheckBox.
-You can customize the label position before or after the CheckBox through the [`labelPosition`](https://ej2.syncfusion.com/react/documentation/api/check-box#labelposition) property.
+You can customize the label position before or after the CheckBox through the [`labelPosition`](https://ej2.syncfusion.com/react/documentation/api/check-box/#labelposition) property.

 {% tabs %}
 {% highlight js tabtitle="app.jsx" %}